Kritika30032002/To-Do-List-Application/README.md

 Example prompt for adding task using voice command :
- "Add asignment due date 16th Nov priority High"
+ "Add asignment due date 16th Nov priority High" Example prompt for editing tasks :
+ "Edit task assignment to a" (will change the task title from assignment to a " Example prompt for deketing a task :
+ "Delete task assignment"

  Watch our video for detailed demonstration.